 When there is bullying in the workplace, it can be diffcult to thrive.
 If you or someone you know is coping with a bully, you know how difficult it can be.
 But there are some failsafe responses and actions that you can take when a person is bullying you.
 Help is available.

-Kendall Van Blarcom (www.kvanb.com) offers his professional consulting services to those individuals who would like to achieve a higher level of personal comfort, especially if you have experienced bullying in the workplace.
-Kendall has a proven track record of helping family members who are trying to cope with someone who’s being bullied, as well as those situations where children, teens, and adults, regardless of sexual orientation, are constantly being bullied at their workplace.
+Kendall Van Blarcom offers his professional consulting services to individuals seeking a higher level of personal comfort, especially if you have experienced bullying in the workplace.
+Kendall has a proven track record of helping family members who are trying to cope with someone who’s being bullied, as well as those situations where children, teens, and adults are constantly being bullied.

 While you were growing up, you might have had an authority figure in your life who told you to be polite to others that you work with.
 Although that is a good basic principle, when someone is threatening you with bullying comments, actions, and downright torment, you need to be prepared to defend yourself.
 Being polite is not in the equation of getting a bully to back down.

-Every time you interrupt a bully, and you ask a question, you throw him off course.
-He won’t like it, but it now puts you in control.
+Every time you interrupt a bully, and you ask a question, you throw them off course.
+They won’t like it, but it now puts you in control.
 But it’s not just about control; it’s about taking your life back and getting this person to leave you alone.
-The longer you try to avoid him, be polite to him, agree to meet him later, or do something that he requests, the longer he’s gonna be around.
+The longer you try to avoid them, be polite to them, agree to meet them later, or do something that they request, the longer they are going to be around.

 There are many forms of bullying, on school grounds, bullying in the workplace, and within personal relationships.
 Most have been threatened by a bully more than once in their life.
 It’s not a matter of asking if you will be confronted.
 It’s a matter of when.
 If you need to move forward with a workplace complaint, documentation can be one of the key ways to deal with a bully.